-U.S. women’s national soccer team reassembles at the end of a ‘crazy’ year
+U.S. women’s national soccer team reassembles near the end of ‘a crazy year’

 “It’s been, obviously, a crazy year,” midfielder Sam Mewis said Monday.
 “But just the spirit of this team, it’s so fun to be in with the girls and get to see everyone again and play in this group again.”

-The top-ranked Americans typically play at least 20 matches per year, but with travel restrictions, cancellations and the Olympics delayed a year, Friday’s match will be the last of just nine in 2020.
+The top-ranked Americans typically play at least 20 matches per year, but with travel restrictions, cancellations and the Olympics delayed until 2021, Friday’s match will be the last of just nine in 2020.

 Last month, Coach Vlatko Andonovski tapped into the broader player pool for an 11-day camp in greater Denver, though without the benefit of a match.
 He will have most of his regulars for the Dutch visit, a meeting that was in the works for months before being finalized last week.